 1. Downtown Waterfront

-2. Aquarium of the Pacific
+3. Aquarium of the Pacific

-Other popular exhibits at the museum include the Lorikeet Forest, Shark Lagoon, and the Moon Jelly Touch Lab.
-The Ocean Science Center at the aquarium also uses a unique NOAA Science on a Sphere® to give an engaging presentation of ocean impacts across the globe.
+The aquarium has something for adults and children alike, including the family favorite June Keyes Penguin Habitat, home to 20 Magellanic penguins.
+Other popular exhibits include the Lorikeet Forest, Shark Lagoon, and the Moon Jelly Touch Lab.
+And the Ocean Science Center at the aquarium also uses a unique NOAA Science on a Sphere® to give an engaging presentation of ocean impacts across the globe.

 Address: 100 Aquarium Way, Long Beach, California

-3. The Queen Mary
+4. The Queen Mary

-Once the grandest ocean liner to navigate the Pacific Ocean, The Queen Mary first set sail in 1936 from Southampton, England.
-It was an instant hit, and thousands of tourists boarded The Queen Mary, followed by thousands of soldiers, as the luxury cruise liner actively participated in the Second World War.
+The Queen Mary was once the grandest ocean liner to navigate the Pacific Ocean.
+It first set sail in 1936 from Southampton, England, and was an instant hit.
+Thousands of tourists boarded The Queen Mary, followed by thousands of soldiers, as the luxury cruise liner actively participated in the Second World War.